Condition

 30 minutes of each training session

-Stand slightly bent over a chair/table and support with your healthy arm.
-Let the training arm hang limply towards the floor.
+Stand leaning slightly over a chair or table, supporting yourself with your unaffected arm.
+Let the arm you are exercising hang loosely down towards the floor.
 Hold a weight (or a bottle of water).
-Lift your arm/shoulder straight up towards the ceiling by using your shoulder blade muscles.
-Hold the tension for a few seconds and slowly bring the arm back to the starting position.
-Keep the arm straight throughout the exercise.
+Lift your arm/shoulder straight up towards the ceiling using the muscles of your shoulder blade.
+Hold the tension for a few seconds and slowly return your arm to the starting position.
+Keep your arm straight throughout the exercise.
 The load can be increased by holding heavier objects in your hand.